-3.)
-From the dropdown, select “Configure apps”.
-Then, scroll down the the Advanced section and find/select “Special access”.
+3. From the dropdown, select “Configure apps”.
+Then, scroll down the Advanced section and find/select “Special access”.

-4.)
-Now you will need to find and select the section “Premium SMS access”.
-You will be taken to a screen which shows a dialog saying something along the lines of “Premium SMS may cost you money and will add up to your carrier bills.
+4. Now you will need to find and select the section “Premium SMS access”.
+You will be taken to a screen that shows a dialog saying something along the lines of “Premium SMS may cost you money and will add up to your carrier bills.
 If you enable permission for an app, you will be able to send premium SMS using that app.”

 Phone Number: 1(877)453-1304

 Phone Number: 1(800)331-0500